inviter42/Ash/README.md

 ### Immersive UI™
 Complete re-imagining of the h-scene UI, designed and implemented completely from scratch to provide you with the most immersive h-scene experience.

+### Better Tattoos
+Improved tattoos for both main game and studio.
+Now tattoos can be scaled, moved and even stacked on top of each other, with ten tattoo layers available for both face and body.

 ### H-Scene Controls
 Controls for bodily fluids, as well as neck and eyes targets.